roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-01 ****** byStoryTeller07© "Just let me finish.
+"Just let me finish.
 No one is allowed to touch you in there if you 'belong' to me," he said, making quote marks in the air.
 "These people have rules.
 I know them, but that isn't enough for a good paper, I need to feel it, too," he said, with enthusiasm.

  She looked at him a moment, admiring the intensity in his eyes.
 He was serious and if it meant better protection then maybe she could agree.